Our prosecution guidelines

 Though generally the TAA is more suited to prosecuting tax evasion (Gilchrist v R 1 NZLR 499), some tax offending is better dealt with under the Crimes Act (R v Morris (2005) 22 NZTC 19,217).
 Many offences against the Revenue fall within the definitions of crimes in both Acts.
 The crimes in Part 10 of the CA are particularly suited to Revenue offending.
 They deal with generally dishonest conduct, including false representations, crimes involving computers and money laundering.
 Sections in other Parts may be used as appropriate.

 The choice of charges depends on the evidence, the avoidance of technicalities and the ease of explaining specific crimes to juries.
 Public interest factors also bear on the choice of charges.
 A serious obstruction of the Commissioner may be more suitably prosecuted as perverting, obstructing or defeating the course of justice under the Crimes Act rather than obstructing the Commissioner under section 143H TAA.
-A person who phoenixes companies as part of systematic program of tax evasion may be more effectively dealt with by a Crimes Act charge that upon conviction disqualifies the person from being a company director.

 Section 150 of the TAA authorises Inland Revenue, unlike other institutions with prosecution functions, to include more than one of certain TAA charges in a charging document.
 This provision is used for convenience and administrative ease, as revenue offending often involves multiple repeated conduct, in which only the date of offending is materially different.
 Each charge remains a separate count.
 The Commissioner will almost invariably apply this section when charging someone with qualifying TAA offending.